 There/Here began in 2011 with a grant from Virginia Commonwealth University’s School of the Arts to explore the past, present, and future of forty vacant buildings in downtown Richmond.
 For King, the buildings served as curated works within the confines of the city, and were documented in Richmond’s first and only online inventory dedicated to vacancy.
 To debut Coletti’s donation of her extensive historical survey records for the Virginia Division of Historic Landmarks to the William King Museum, recently labeled the Coletti Papers, King will bring them into conversation with his Richmond-based project.
 Together, the projects parallel the approach of two architectural historians working nearly twenty years apart to reveal the evolution of research methods, as well as the relationship between rural and urban Virginia.

-Tyler King received a Bachelor of Science in Urban and Regional Studies from Virginia Commonwealth University, Richmond.
-He returns from Germany late in 2013 after studying at Bauhaus-University Weimar.
+Tyler King, an Abingdon native, received a Bachelor of Science in Urban and Regional Studies from Virginia Commonwealth University after a semester of coursework in Urbanism at Bauhaus – Universität Weimar in Germany.

 Artist by Trade: Independent Projects by Barter Theatre Creatives